 Imraan Faruque’s research interests include reduced-order models of complex systems, biologically inspired locomotion and control systems, unmanned aerial systems, and flight dynamics and control.
 Dr. Faruque’s specialization is in dynamic models of the feedback control of flying insects and in translating those strategies to engineered flight on unmanned aerial vehicles, where his work has led to numerous best paper awards and patents.
-He is a recipient of the 2019 ONR Young Investigator Award, and the 2017 AIAA NCS Young Engineer/Scientist of the Year Award.
+He is a recipient of the 2019 ONR Young Investigator Award, the 2023 OKState CAET Excellent Faculty Award, the UMD 2022 Early Career Distinguished Faculty Award, and the 2017 AIAA NCS Young Engineer/Scientist of the Year Award.

-Dr. Faruque is currently an Assistant Professor in Oklahoma State University’s Department of Mechanical and Aerospace Engineering, with an appointment as Assistant Research Professor in the University of Maryland’s Department of Aerospace Engineering.
+Dr. Faruque is currently an Associate Professor in Oklahoma State University’s Department of Mechanical and Aerospace Engineering, with previous research professor appointments in the University of Maryland’s Department of Aerospace Engineering.
 He is a Commonwealth Scholar alumnus of Virginia Tech, and received his MS (2010) and PhD in Aerospace Engineering in 2011 from the University of Maryland.
 He previously held research positions at both the Army Research Lab and the Air Force Research Lab, and at General Electric Aircraft Engines.

 About the Unmanned Systems Research Institute